gpr-indevelopment/minio-grafana-prometheus/README.md

 2. MinIO will create a data directory inside the project folder.
 This directory will be used to physically store objects.
 Minio GUI will be available on localhost:9000.
 The credentials for MinIO can be found inside the docker compose configuration file, under its environment variables.
 3. Prometheus will be available on localhost:9090.
 4. Grafana will be available on localhost:3000.
 Log in with admin/admin.
+5. Add the prometheus datasource to grafana, with url prometheus:9090.
-5. The `grafana-dashboard.json` file can be imported to a Grafana dashboard.
+6. The `grafana-dashboard.json` file can be imported to a Grafana dashboard.
 It is based on [this documentation](https://github.com/minio/minio/blob/master/docs/metrics/prometheus/grafana/README.md), and adapted to the compose scenario.

 ### Troubleshooting